awsdocs/aws-elastic-beanstalk-developer-guide/doc_source/health-enhanced-rules.md

 }
 ```

 For the AWS CLI, you pass the document as a value for the `Value` key in an option settings argument, which itself is a JSON object\.
 In this case, you must escape quotation marks in the embedded document\.
+The following command checks if the configuration settings are valid\.

 ```
 $ aws elasticbeanstalk validate-configuration-settings --application-name my-app --environment-name my-env --option-settings '[